5 Ways to Deliver Amazing Customer Service That Creates Repeat Customers

 Customer service responses need to come across as confident to the reader.
 Providing incorrect or inaccurate information to a customer due to lack of training is a tough story to rewrite in the customer's mind.

-For my team, I've told them it's totally fine to say "I'm going to investigate that for you and get back to you ASAP" if they are ever unsure.
-They can then check with me for confirmation and respond with accurate information.
-Over time, as the team becomes bedded down in your company, this will become less and less but always, always, always, make sure your customer service team are knowledgeable and confident responding to questions about your product or service.
+For my team, I always say it’s perfectly okay to respond with, “I’m going to investigate that for you and get back to you ASAP” if they’re ever unsure.
+They can then check in with me to confirm details and reply with accurate, helpful information.
+As your team becomes more familiar with your business, this will happen less often—but no matter what, make sure your customer service team is knowledgeable, confident, and empowered to answer questions.
+That kind of care and clarity builds trust—and trust builds repeat customers.

 2. Remember - they are human too!